jojomanman/transcribo/README.md

     *   Microphone access (`navigator.mediaDevices.getUserMedia`, `MediaRecorder`).
     *   Connection to Deepgram's live transcription service.
     *   Sending audio data and receiving/displaying transcripts.
-*   `app/api/deepgram-key/route.ts`: A simple Next.js API route that serves the `DEEPGRAM_API_KEY` from environment variables.
+*   `app/api/deepgram-key/route.ts`: A Next.js API route that securely generates a **short-lived, temporary Deepgram API key** for the client.
+It uses the main `DEEPGRAM_API_KEY` (stored as an environment variable on the server) to create this temporary key.
 *   `app/page.tsx`: The main page that renders the `SpeechComponent`.
 *   `app/layout.tsx`: The root layout for the Next.js application.
 *   `.env.local.example`: Template for setting up the required environment variable.